AnJoMort0/VR_What_We_Behold/README.md

 ---

-## How to Run the prototype for now
+## How to Run the Prototype for Now

 1. Open **`index.html`** in any WebXR/WebVR-compatible browser (e.g. Oculus Browser, Chrome).
 2. Click the **Enter VR** button (bottom right) and put on your headset — or use mouse/touch on desktop or mobile.